 As for the Government's claim that Section 1201(a) protects fair use through the rulemaking process (Answering Br.
 43-45), that too is belied by the statute and the record.
 First, a key element of fair use is that it does not require permission-let alone waiting up to three years to request it.
 Fair use is a right that has been integral to copyright since its inception: "If the use is otherwise fair, then no permission need be sought or granted."
 Campbell v.
-Acuff-Rose Music, Inc., 510 U.S. 569, 585 n.18 (1994); id. at 575 (explaining that from "the infancy of copyright protection, some opportunity for fair use of copyrighted materials has been thought necessary to fulfill
+Acuff-Rose Music, Inc., 510 U.S. 569, 585 n.18 (1994); id. at 575 (explaining that from "the infancy of copyright protection, some opportunity for fair use of copyrighted materials has been thought necessary to fulfill copyright's very purpose").
+Section 1201(a) turns that right into a highly contingent privilege, bestowed, if at all, by a government official.3

-Second, the rulemaking process makes seeking that permission costly, time-consuming, and subject to multiple additional requirements.
+Second, the rulemaking process makes seeking that permission costly, timeconsuming, and subject to multiple additional requirements.
 The Librarian may consider not only whether a given use is fair, but also a host of other factors, and exercises the discretion to deny exemptions based on "such other factors as the Librarian considers appropriate."
 17 U.S.C. § 1201(a)(1)(C)(v).
 In the past three rulemaking proceedings, those factors reached far beyond the ambit of copyright to include, for example, effects on the environment and energy policy.
 See Opening Br.
 41 n.9.
 Further, Appellants and amici have offered substantial evidence that many fair uses are not exempted.
 See supra Section II.D; JA946-47; Accessibility, Security, and Repair Fair Users Br.; Kartemquin Br.